SWING PAST SHOULDER PAIN

 Common Conditions Treated

-We rely on our shoulders for everyday tasks, such as pushing, pulling and lifting.
+Everyone relies on their shoulders for everyday tasks that require, pushing, pulling and lifting.
 It’s no surprise then that when shoulder pain strikes, it can be debilitating.
-Whether you’ve suffered a sports-related injury or normal wear and tear, shoulder pain can keep you from doing what you love most.
+Whether you’ve suffered a sports-related shoulder injury or normal wear and tear, shoulder pain can keep you from doing the things you love.

-At Crystal Clinic, our orthopedic physicians treat a wide range of both common and complex shoulder problems, including these frequently seen conditions:
+At Crystal Clinic, our orthopedic shoulder physicians treat a wide range of both common and complex shoulder problems, including these frequently seen shoulder conditions:

 Arthritis of the shoulder,

-which causes inflammation, pain and stiffness that is aggravated by activity and progressively worsens.
-One of the most common symptoms is limited range of motion.
+which causes inflammation, shoulder pain and shoulder stiffness.
+This condition is aggravated by activity and progressively worsens.
+One of the most common symptoms of shoulder arthritis is limited range of motion.

 Shoulder pain,

-which can be caused by an acute injury, arthritis, tendon inflammation (bursitis or tendinitis), fractures, instability or shoulder impingement.
+can be caused by an acute shoulder injury, arthritis, tendon inflammation (bursitis or tendonitis), fractures, instability or shoulder impingement.
 Also referred to as swimmer’s shoulder, tennis shoulder or rotator cuff tendinitis, shoulder impingement is an inflammation of the tendons and muscles between the bones in the shoulder.

 Frozen shoulder (adhesive capsulitis),

-which causes pain, stiffness and progressive loss of motion in the shoulder.
-The dull or aching pain over the outer shoulder area is usually worse early on and when moving your arm.
+this condition causes pain, stiffness and progressive loss of motion in the shoulder.
+Dull or aching pain over the outer shoulder area is usually worse early on and when moving the arm.

 Fractures or breaks in the bone,

-which are caused by injuries or diseases such as osteoporosis or cancer.
-Another type is a stress fracture caused by overuse or repetitive motion.
+can be caused by injuries or diseases such as osteoporosis or cancer.
+Another type is a shoulder stress fracture caused by overuse or repetitive motion.

 Rotator cuff tears,

-which are common causes of pain, grating or cracking sounds when moving your arm, limited arm movement and muscle weakness.
-Rotator cuff injuries may occur from lifting a heavy object or suffering a traumatic fall, but most develop over time due to the wear and tear that comes with aging.
+are common causes of symptoms including shoulder pain, grating or cracking sounds when moving your arm, limited arm movement and muscle weakness.
+Rotator cuff injuries may occur from lifting a heavy object or suffering a traumatic fall, but most develop over time due to the wear and tear associated with aging.

-which occurs when the upper arm bone comes out of the shoulder socket.
+which occurs when the upper arm bone slips out of the shoulder socket.
 This can occur from a sudden injury or overuse.
 In some people, shoulder instability can become a chronic problem.

 Innovative Treatment Options

-Crystal Clinic is on the cutting-edge of the latest surgical and nonsurgical approaches for treating shoulder and elbow conditions, including the latest techniques in total shoulder replacement using computer-navigation.
+Crystal Clinic is on the cutting-edge of the latest shoulder surgery techniques and nonsurgical approaches for treating shoulder and elbow conditions, including the latest advancements in total shoulder replacement that leverages the sophistication of computer-navigation.

 Our innovative treatments include: